 We want to be casually breathing to stabilize our spine during any activities that are not true high intensity efforts.
 This starts at positional breathing drills and goes all the way up through core activities, assistance work, and also lighter squatting and deadlifting for most clients.

 We want to breathe properly to stabilize our spine and thorax by putting our major joints in proper positions.
 This usually requires a full exhale to get rib internal rotation and posterior pelvic tilt.
 This puts our abdominals and true hip extensors in a position to work properly to stabilize and propel movement.
 Here we are not holding our breath at all.
-We can think of an inhalation as a position of extension of the entire system.
-Inhalation is also a sympathetic event.
-On the contrary, exhalation creates flexion and parasympathetic tone.
+We can think of inhalation as a position of extension of the entire system.
+An inhalation is also a sympathetic event.
+On the contrary, exhalation creates flexion and a parasympathetic tone.

 If we always create a forceful inhale and hold when we lift, we will probably present with much more extensor tone than necessary.
 In addition, we might never be able to shut off the sympathetic tone.
 Our blood pressure will be much higher, and we will tire our much easier.
 Therefore, it will be much more effective to stabilize ourselves with a lower threshold breathing strategy that allows for a long full exhale.

 However, there are times where we really need to brace and hold a powerful inhale to stabilize ourselves.
-Usually this will happen under really heavy loads for higher level athletes.
+Usually, this will happen under really heavy loads for higher-level athletes.
 When we brace, we can create a large amount of air pressure to keep us stable, but this comes with a cost.
-This is a strategy that only needs to be used for higher level athletes under heavier loads, but for these circumstances it is a must.
+This is a strategy that only needs to be used for higher level athletes under heavier loads, but for these circumstances, it is a must.
 I am a believer that no-one needs to be cued to brace.
-They should be shown how to do it properly, and after that it should be reflexive.
+They should be shown how to do it properly, and after that, it should be reflexive.
 If the proper steps are not taken through a proper exhale and an inhale from an exhaled position, no amount of cueing brace help them brace.